 - Distinguished Safety Award (top applicants)

-- Elite Gold Award (top one percent industry safety performance)
+- Elite Gold Award (top five percent industry safety performance)

-- Elite Silver Award (top five percent industry safety performance)
+- Elite Silver Award (top ten percent industry safety performance)

 Applicants who do not receive the DSA may be considered for the Elite Gold or Silver Awards, which represents the top one to five percent of the industry’s top safety performers.
 These awards are presented to those DSA applicants that pass the DSA Screening Criteria and in the judgment of the Selection Committee, have exhibited superior and excellent safety performance and program innovation.

 - DSA Screening Criteria and selection process